-America is one of the few countries that the has most comprehensive digital systems for immigration and visa procedures.
-The process to get US visa is pretty complex and getting a visa can be tough for people from certain countries.
-When you travel to USA, they have specific entry and exit requirements to their country ranging from how their Customs and Border Protection(CBP) Officers screen incoming passengers to enter US to how they handle incoming luggage at Customs.
-You need to carry all documents supporting your travel to US.
+America is one of the few countries with the most comprehensive digital systems for immigration and visa procedures.
+The process of getting a US visa is pretty complex, and getting a visa can be tough for people from certain countries.
+When you travel to USA, they have specific entry and exit requirements for their country, ranging from how their Customs and Border Protection(CBP) Officers screen incoming passengers to enter the US to how they handle incoming luggage at Customs.
+You need to carry all documents supporting your travel to the US.

-What is US Port of Entry (PoE) ?
-What typically happens here ?
+What is a US Port of Entry (PoE)?
+What typically happens here?

 In America, locations such as international airports, land entry checkpoints or seaports that are used to screen, check visa, interview and allow incoming passengers or travellers to enter America are called as “Port of Entry (PoE)” locations.
 It is first point of entry for anyone planning to enter US.
 Usually most of the large international airports are considered as port of entry.
 Also, you would see many other port of entry locations designated at the land border of Mexico and Canada, where the border is shared.
 Any passenger or traveller entering US need to go through Port of Entry process at these locations and also go through customs check and have their luggage screened.
 You need to declare goods, your history as needed in the customs form as well.
 Below are the basic requirements for entry at PoE.

 If you are traveling to US, you need to meet the below requirements at port of entry :

 - Need to have valid US Visa related to your intended travel purpose, US Green Card / Permanent Residency card, be a US citizen or have passport from Visa Waiver Countries and go through ESTA process.

 - Need a valid Passport for your entire duration of travel in America and preferably 6 months beyond your travel.

 - Valid Passport

 - Depending on your Country of origin and status you need one of the below

 - Green Card or Permanent Residency Card